 Oily fish are rich in omega-3 and fatty acids, which play an integral role in improving brain structure.
 Omega-3 increases blood flow in the brain and this results in improved cognitive abilities and overall brain function.

 Research has shown that omega-3 can treat depression and address anxiety disorders.
 Food rich in omega-3 also plays a significant role in boosting mood.
-Some of the fish rich in omega include tuna, salmon, and sardines.
+Some of the best sources of omega-3 fatty acids include tuna, salmon, mackerel, sardines, and trout.
+To reap the full benefits, it’s recommended to include oily fish in your meals at least twice a week.

 2. Berries